-- (2) The percentage of highly qualified teachers hired by the high-need LEA who are members of underrepresented groups; - (3) The percentage of highly qualified teachers hired by the high-need LEA who teach high-need academic subject areas (such as reading, mathematics, science, and foreign language, including less commonly taught languages and critical foreign languages); - (4) The percentage of highly qualified teachers hired by the high-need LEA who teach in high-need areas (including special education, language instruction educational programs for limited English proficient students, and early childhood education): - (5) The percentage of highly qualified teachers hired by the high-need LEA who teach in high-need schools, disaggregated by the elementary school and secondary school levels; - (6) As applicable, the percentage of early childhood education program classes in the geographic area served by the eligible partnership taught by early childhood educators who are highly competent; and - (7) As applicable, the percentage of teachers trained- - (i) To integrate technology effectively into curricula and instruction, including technology consistent with the principles of universal design for learning; and - (ii) To use technology effectively to collect, manage, and analyze data to improve teaching and learning for the purpose of improving student academic achievement.
+- (8) The percentage of teachers who meet the applicable State certification and licensure requirements, including any requirements for certification obtained through alternative routes to certification, or, with regard to special education teachers, the qualifications described in section 612(a)(14)(C) of the IDEA (20 U.S.C.
+1412(a)(14)(C)), hired by the high-need LEA who teach in high-need schools, disaggregated by the elementary school and secondary school - (9) As applicable, the percentage of early childhood education program classes in the geographic area served by the eligible partnership taught by early childhood educators who are highly competent; and - (10) As applicable, the percentage of teachers trained- - (i) To integrate technology effectively into curricula and instruction, including technology consistent with the principles of universal design for learning; and - (ii) To use technology effectively to collect, manage, and analyze data to improve teaching and learning for the purpose of improving student academic achievement.

-Note: If funded, you will be asked to collect and report data on these measures in your project's annual performance report (34 CFR 75.590).
+Note: If funded, grantees will be asked to collect and report data on these measures in their project's annual performance reports (34 CFR 75.590).
 Applicants are also advised to consider these measures in conceptualizing the design, implementation, and evaluation of their proposed projects because of their importance in the application review process.
 Collection of data on these measures should be a part of the evaluation plan, along with measures of progress on goals and objectives that are specific to your project.